-Reporting Period: July 1, 2014 - June 30, 2015
+Reporting Period: July 1, 2015 - June 30, 2016

-INSTITUTION NAME: MDT College of Health Sciences, Inc., dba ATS Institute of Technology Indicate all ways the disclosure information is distributed or made available to students at this institution:
+INSTITUTION NAME: MDT College of Health Sciences, Inc., dba ATS Institute of Technology all ways the disclosure information is distributed ade available to students at this institution:

-X Attached to Enrollment Agreement
+Х Attached to Enrollment Agreement

-X Provided in Current Academic Catalog
+Х Provided in Current Academic Catalog

 X Reported on School Website

 Other:

-Per Section 1095.200 of 23 Ill.
+Per Section 1095.200 of 23 III.
 Adm.
 Code 1095: